harshita-ramchandani/assignmnet_3_Tanvi_Sanskriti_Harshita_ES654/description1.md

 \
 \
 ## Dataset
-The dataset has been created using sklearn's make_classification()
+The dataset has been created using sklearn's make_classification() and has 100 samples and 20 features as we were asked to create a high dimensional datatset
 \
 \
 **Number of samples:** 100